-Attorneys in Houston for People Hurt in Truck Accidents Caused by Improperly Secured Loads
+Hurt in a Truck Accident, Caused by Improperly Secured Loads?

 Many people in Houston are injured and killed by truck drivers who have not secured their load properly.
 When this happens, cargo or debris can fall of the truck into the highway and injure other drivers.
 Securing cargo in an enclosed trailer or a flatbed trailer must be done properly to ensure the safe transportation of the articles and to ensure the safety of the others on the road.
 Many in the trucking industry would agree that your load is only secure when it will NOT move, anything less is not secure.